-- (6) On October 28, 2011, the Commission's Staff filed a report recommending approval of the application and the customer's exemption from the DSE2 Rider through 2018.
-Additionally, Staff recommends any portion of the DSE2 Rider assessed to the customer during the recommended exemption period be refunded to the customer. - (7) Staff has reviewed the application and all supporting documentation, has verified that the customer meets the definition of a mercantile customer, and has provided documentation that the methodology used to calculate energy savings conforms to the general principals of the International Performance Measurement Verification Protocol used by TE.
+- (6) In Case No. 09-1320-EL-EEC, motions to intervene were filed by the Office of the Ohio Consumers' Counsel (OCC) and the Ohio Environmental Council (OEC), but OCC subsequently withdrew its request for intervention.
+Although we will grant OEC's motion to intervene as an interested party in that proceeding, we note that OEC has not raised any specific defect or objection to the application and supplemental filings, or Staff's report recommending approval of the application. - (7) In each case, the Commission's staff has reviewed the application and additional supporting documentation, including engineering studies and estimates, and receipts.
+Staff has verified that the customer meets the definition of a mercantile customer, and has provided documentation that the methodology used to calculate energy savings conforms to the general principals of the International Performance Measurement Verification Protocol used by TE.
 The customer has attested to the validity of the information, and its intention to participate in TE's program.
-The project either provides for early retirement of fully functioning equipment, or achieves reductions in energy use and peak demand that exceed the reductions that would have occurred had the customer used standard new equipment or practices where practicable. - (8) Upon review of the applications and supporting documentation, and Staff's recommendations, the Commission finds that the requirements related to this application have been met.
-The Commission finds that the request for mercantile commitment pursuant to Rule 4901:1-39-05, O.A.C., does not appear to be unjust or unreasonable.
-Thus, a hearing on this matter is unnecessary.
-Accordingly, we find that this application should be approved.
+The project either provides for early retirement of fully functioning equipment, or achieves reductions in energy use and peak demand that exceed the reductions that would have occurred had the customer used standard new equipment or practices where practicable.

+- Upon review of the applications and supporting documentation, (8)and Staff's recommendations, the Commission finds that the requirements related to each of these applications have been met.
+The Commission finds that the requests for mercantile commitment pursuant to Rule 4901:1-39-05, O.A.C., do not appear to be unjust or unreasonable.
+Thus, a hearing on these matters is unnecessary.
+Accordingly, we find that these applications should be approved.
 As a result of such approval, we find that TE should adjust its baselines, pursuant to Section 4928.66(A)(2)(c), Revised Code, and Rule 4901:1-39-05, O.A.C.
 However, we note that although these projects are approved, they are subject to evaluation, measurement, and verification in the portfolio status report proceeding initiated by the filing of TE's portfolio status report on March 15 of each year, as set forth in Rule 4901:1-39-05(C), O.A.C.
-The Commission also notes that every arrangement approved by this Commission remains under our supervision and regulation, and is subject to change, alteration, or modification by the Commission.

-(9) Finally, we note that all Rider DSE2 exemptions of more than 24 months are subject to review and adjustment every two years, as set forth in this Commission's May 25, 2011 second entry on rehearing in Case No. 10-834-EL-POR, to ensure that such exemption accurately reflects the projected energy efficiency and demand reduction savings.
-Further, TE should refund to the customer any assessed charges under Rider DSE2 during the exemption period approved by this order.
+The Commission also notes that every arrangement approved by this Commission remains under our supervision and regulation, and is subject to change, alteration, or modification by the Commission. - (9) Finally, we note that all DSE2 Rider exemptions of more than 24 months are subject to review and adjustment every two years, as set forth in this Commission's May 25, 2011 second entry on rehearing in Case No. 10-834-EL-POR, to ensure that such exemption accurately reflects the projected EEDR savings.
+Further, TE should refund to the customer any assessed charges under the DSE2 Rider during the exemption period approved by this order.